sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-16-Java-Streams.md

 ### ParallelPerformance

-Be aware that while `parallelStream()` with automatically use multi-threading, that doesn't necessarily mean your code will run faster.
+Be aware that while `parallelStream()` will automatically use multi-threading, that doesn't necessarily mean your code will run faster.
 Managing threads creates a lot of overhead complexity.
-As such, `parallelStream` will typically only benefit you with large data sources.
+As such, `parallelStream` will typically only benefit you with *very* large data sources.

 ## Files.line